-Propellers
+Marine Propellers

-We Manufacture Efficient And Silent
+We Manufacture Efficient & Silent Ship Propellers

 At Rice Propulsion, we specialize in manufacturing fixed-pitch marine propellers for all types of vessels.
 Our extensive range includes various models and sizes, expertly crafted from bronze and stainless steel to deliver exceptional durability and reliability, even in the most demanding conditions